zarldev/goenums/docs/examples/basic.md

 title: Basic Examples
 ---

-Simple demonstrations to help you get started with the core functionality.
+Simple demonstration to help you get started with the core functionality.

 Here we have a simple enum type definition that represents a status of a task: